SamTheTechi/Magica/README.md

 - **Dynamic Gameplay:** Experience a classic 2D RPG with a top-down perspective, featuring a rich and interactive world.
 - **Responsive Design:** Play on any screen size, from desktops to mobile devices.
 - **Pub/Sub Architecture:** A robust event-driven system manages game logic, ensuring a modular and scalable codebase.
-- **Expansive World:** Explore over 20 unique in-game locations, each with its own set of challenges and secrets.
+- **Expansive World:** Explore over 20+ unique in-game locations, each with its own set of design and challenges.
-- **Engaging Story:** Immerse yourself in a captivating narrative with memorable characters and quests.
+- **Engaging Story:** Immerse yourself in a captivating narrative with the quest.
-- **Multiple Weapons:** Choose from a variety of weapons to suit your playstyle.
+- **Multiple Weapons:** Choose from a variety of weapons to suit your playstyle (only one melee and range at a time).
-- **Challenging Enemies:** Face a diverse range of enemies, each with its own unique abilities and attack patterns.
+- **Challenging Enemies:** Face a diverse range of enemies, each with varing hitpoints and range.

 ## 🎮 Gameplay

 - **Movement:** Control the player using the WASD or arrow keys.
 - **Combat:** Attack enemies with your equipped weapon using the spacebar.
-- **Interaction:** Interact with objects and characters by pressing the "E" key.
+- **Heal:** Heal characters hitpoints by pressing the "Z" key.
-- **Inventory:** Manage your items and equipment in the inventory menu.
+- **Swap Weapons:** Use Shift to swap weapons form range to melee or vice-versa.

 ## 🛠️ Tech Stack